 We are developing a programmed T cell product candidate, AUTO4, as a potential treatment for T-cell lymphomas.
-We are developing this product candidate with a unique targeting approach that is designed to avoid the severe immunosuppression typically associated with current treatment options for this disease.
+We are developing this product candidate with a unique targeting approach that is designed to avoid the severe immunosuppression typically associated with the current investigational CAR T-cell therapies which uses a pan t-cell antigen. for this disease.

 T cells have one of two functionally identical genes, known as TRBC1 and TRBC2.
-A normal T cell population contains a mix of cells expressing either TRBC1 or TRBC2.
+A normal/healthy T cell population contains a mix of cells expressing either TRBC1 or TRBC2.
 Both forms are active and provide the body with natural immunity, including antiviral immunity.
 Because T-cell lymphomas are clonal tumors that develop from a single T cell, they are either entirely TRBC1-positive or entirely TRBC2-positive.
 Currently available products for the treatment of T-cell lymphoma indiscriminately target all T cells, leading to the severe immunosuppression associated with these treatments.

 We have designed AUTO4 as a programmed T cell to specifically target and deplete cells expressing TRBC1, while preserving healthy T cells that express TRBC2.
 A normal T cell population consists of varying amounts of TRBC1-positive and TRBC2-positive T cells.
-Based on the typical distribution of TRBC1-positive and TRBC2-positive T cells, we believe that patients treated with AUTO4 should be left with a population of healthy, functional T cells, which provides the immune system of these patients the ability to respond with these remaining healthy T cells to bacterial and viral infections and other pathogens.
-In addition, both product candidates will have a built-in safety switch designed to eliminate the programmed T cells in the event a patient suffers certain serious adverse events related to the T cell therapy, such as CRS or neurotoxicity.
+Based on the typical distribution of TRBC1-positive and TRBC2-positive T cells, we believe that patients treated with AUTO4 should be left with a population of healthy, functional polyclonal T cells, which provides the immune system of these patients the ability to respond to bacterial and viral infections and other pathogens.
+In addition, this product candidate will have a built-in safety switch designed to eliminate the programmed CAR T cells in the event a patient suffers certain serious adverse events related to the CAR T cell therapy, such as CRS or neurotoxicity.